erichoracek/MSDynamicsDrawerViewController/README.md

 * This class was written with an emphasis on simplicity.
 Its interface is about as simple as they come, and is easy to extend.
 * It features a smooth bounce animation when the navigation pane is flicked in either direction based on the velocity of the swipe gesture.
-* There are various appearance types available to customize its visual style.
+* There are various appearance types and open directions available to customize its visual style.
 * It doesn't require for you to subclass your pane or master view controllers to add them as child view controllers.
 * The swipe gesture to reveal the master view controller doesn't interfere with `UITableViews` or other `UIScrollViews` added to the pane view controller's view.
 * When a new pane view controller is set using the `setPaneViewController:animated:completion:` method, it is first animated off to the right, replaced, and then animated back to the left.
 This prevents a jarring "pop-in" effect when a new pane view controller replaces the current view.

 # Open Directions

-* **Left** (Default) (`MSNavigationPaneOpenDirectionLeft`) – The navigation pane opens from the left.
+* **Left** (Default) (`MSNavigationPaneOpenDirectionLeft`) – Default direction.
+The navigation pane opens from the left.
 A left-right swipe can also reveal the master view.

 * **Top** (`MSNavigationPaneOpenDirectionTop`) – The navigation pane opens from the top.
 A top-bottom swipe can also reveal the master view.